 Entries, flares, medications, Apple Health context — none of it leaves your device.
 Only your voice (for transcription) and typed text (for clinical translation) round-trip through our server, and neither is stored after the response.

 No accounts.
 No analytics.
 No ads.
-Download from the App Store, open the app, and start speaking — the only personal detail we ever know is what you choose to type into a pain entry, and it never leaves your phone.
+Download from the App Store, open the app, and start speaking — the only personal detail we ever know is what you choose to type into a health entry, and it never leaves your phone.

 Feedback · Support